Adial314/udemy-financial-analysis/README.md

 ## Usage

 Install the requirements in a python environment using the included requirements file.
-Then navigate to the project directory
+Then navigate to the project directory.

 ```sh
 pip install -r requirements.txt